Mass formulas for individual black holes in merging binaries: Individual Masses of Black Holes from Newtonian Physics

-Let us consider two non-spinning black holes with masses $m_1$ and $m_2$ moving in circular orbits about their common center of mass.
-The reduced mass is $\mu = \frac{m_1 m_2}{m_T}$ where the total mass is $m_T= m_1+ m_2$.
+Let us consider two {\it non-spinning} black holes with masses $m_1$ and $m_2$ moving in circular orbits about their common center of mass.
+The total mass is $m_T= m_1+ m_2$ while the reduced mass is $\mu = \frac{m_1 m_2}{m_T}$.
 The Newtonian equation of motion is